 The museum halls emphasize the missing, the absent.
 This is how the museum manages to mention the millions who were murdered.

-The first Jewish museum was not located here, and opened many years prior to the present museum.
-In 1933, in Oranienburger Straße stood the first museum.
+The first Jewish Museum was not located here, and opened many years prior to the present museum.
+In 1933, in Oranienburger Street (Oranienburger Straße) stood the first museum.
 Among the items found here was a collection of royal medals inscribed in Hebrew.

 In 1938, not surprisingly, the Nazi regime ordered the immediate closure of the museum according to the Nuremberg Laws (racial laws defining a German citizen).
 The museum's works were then vandalized.
 Years later, in 1961, there was another attempt to display the Jewish exhibits, this time at the Jewish Community Center in Berlin.